Choose a department for specific course descriptions:

 English 12 offers a classic and contemporary British-based approach to literature via a variety of genres and literary styles including fables, myths, short stories, drama, and poetry.
-At the 12th grade level, students will analyze the literature of The Kingdom of Great Britain and Northern Ireland, and the literature of its colonies, excluding The United States of America, from the pre-Anglo-Saxon period through the multinational literature of the 21st century.
+At the 12th-grade level, students will analyze the literature of The Kingdom of Great Britain and Northern Ireland, and the literature of its colonies, excluding The United States of America, from the pre-Anglo-Saxon period through the multinational literature of the 21st century.
 Students will use organizational skills, audience awareness, and verbal and nonverbal presentation skills to plan, deliver, and critique effective oral presentations.
 Students will develop skills in analyzing, evaluating, and applying the format and content of a variety of informational texts.
 They will learn to use critical analysis to judge the merit of a dramatic selection.
-Skills will be developed and utilized in creating expository and technical writings.
-Writing will include the production of informational and expository papers, which are organized logically and contain clear and accurate ideas.
-In addition, students will be expected to produce a well-documented research paper using the MLA method of documentation.
-Vocabulary building will be ongoing with emphasis placed on college entrance testing.
-Students will also demonstrate advanced knowledge of grammatical conventions through writing, editing, and speaking.
+Skills will be developed and utilized in creating expository and technical writings which are organized logically and contain clear and accurate ideas.
+In addition, students will be expected to produce a well-documented research paper using MLA (Modern Language Association) style.
+Vocabulary building will be ongoing, with an emphasis on college entrance testing.
+Students also will demonstrate advanced knowledge of grammatical conventions through writing, editing, and speaking.

 College Credit College Composition ENG111/ENG112 (May be substituted for English 12)

-College Composition (ENG 111) introduces students to critical thinking and the fundamentals of academic writing.
+College Composition I (ENG 111) is a 3-credit hour course that introduces students to critical thinking and the fundamentals of academic writing.
 Through the writing process, students refine topics; develop and support ideas; investigate, evaluate, and incorporate appropriate resources; edit for effective style and usage; and determine appropriate approaches for a variety of contexts, audiences, and purposes.
 Writing activities will include exposition and argumentation with at least one researched essay.
-Students will be prepared for all other expected college writing and for writing in the workplace through understanding the writing process and creation of effective texts.

-College Composition (ENG112) continues to develop college writing with increased emphasis on critical essays, argumentation, and research, developing these competencies through the examination of a range of texts about the human experience.
-Students will learn to locate, evaluate, integrate, and document sources and effectively edit for style and usage.
-Students will be prepared for all other expected college writing and for writing in the workplace by engaging the writing process, rhetoric, critical thinking, and research.
+College Composition II (ENG 112) is a 3-credit hour course that continues to develop college writing with increased emphasis on critical essays, argumentation, and research, developing these competencies through the examination of a range of texts about the human experience.
+Students will be required to locate, evaluate, integrate, and document sources and effectively edit for style and usage.

-English for Speakers of Other Languages – ESOL (ESOL classes are taken in addition to English courses)
+English as a Second Language – ESL (ESL classes are taken in addition to English courses)

-Oak Hill Academy welcomes new and returning international students to the Language Enrichment Center where English language learning is provided on a daily basis through the English for Students of Other Languages (ESOL) Courses.
-The purpose of ESOL 1/2 is to provide English instruction for nonnative speakers of English.
+Oak Hill Academy welcomes new and returning international students to the Language Enrichment Center where English language learning is provided on a daily basis through the English as a Second Language (ESL) Courses.
+The purpose of ESL 1/2 is to provide English instruction for nonnative speakers of English.
 Students will develop English proficiency through the areas of speaking, writing, reading, and listening skills.
 Emphasis will be on developing proficiency in three major areas: social language, academic language, and socio-cultural knowledge.
 Students will participate in activities to develop competence in English through social interaction and academic achievement.
 Levels of English proficiency will range from basic to intermediate.

 Pre-Algebra (No high school credit)

-This course is intended for students who have a thorough knowledge of Algebra 2 and Geometry.
-The purpose of this course is to prepare students for college calculus.
-This course presents the concepts and methods necessary for the study of calculus including the study of algebraic, exponential, logarithmic, trigonometric and polar functions.
-Graphing calculators, computers, and other appropriate technology tools wll be used to assist in teaching and learning.
+This online course offered through Wytheville Community College is intended for students who have a thorough knowledge of Algebra 2 and Geometry.
+This course presents the concepts and methods necessary for the study of calculus including the study of power, polynomial, rational, exponential, and logarithmic functions; systems of equations; trigonometry, trigonometric applications including Law of Sines and Cosines, and an introduction to conics.
+Graphing calculators, computers, and other appropriate technology tools will be used to assist in teaching and learning.
 Graphic utilities enhance the understanding of realistic applications through modeling, and aid in the investigation of functions and their inverses.
 They also provide a powerful tool for solving and verifying solutions to equations and inequalities.
 A TI-84+ graphing calculator is required for this course.

-This course is equivalent to a first-semester college calculus course devoted to topics in differential and integral calculus.
+This Advanced Placement (AP) course is designed to be equivalent to a first-semester college calculus course devoted to topics in differential and integral calculus.
 The AP course covers the concepts and skills of limits, derivatives, definite integrals, and the Fundamental Theorem of Calculus.
 Students will be taught how to approach calculus concepts and problems when they are represented graphically, numerically, analytically, and verbally, and to make connections among these representations.
-Students will learn how to use technoloy to help solve problems, experiment, interpret results, and support conclusions.
+Students will learn how to use technology to help solve problems, experiment, interpret results, and support conclusions.
 A TI-84+ graphing calculator is required for this course.